toidiu/toidiu.github.io/content/brag/behavioral/questions.md

 - Tell me about a time you dealt with conflict on a team.
 How did you solve it?
-  - prioritize features for the orchestrator. we met with the stake holder and figured out which features they actually wanted to help prioritize the project
+  - prioritize features for the orchestrator. we met with the stake holder and figured out which features they actually wanted to help prioritize the project -
+    - How do you respond when you disagree with a coworker?
+        - disagrements usually stem form mis-matched assumptions or lack of communication. so i like to start with having a conversation and trying to understand why there is a disagreemet. usually when this happens we both end up learning something.
 - Tell me about a time you failed at work.
   - ack frequency project. the cpu usage went up after implementing the solution
 - Can you give me an example of how you set goals for yourself?
   - daily task list. mark what got done and what did not
 - **Tell me about a time you showed leadership.**
   - took initiative to fix handshake status. added fuzz testing verify the solution.
-  - automate release version
+  - automate release versioning
-- How do you respond when you disagree with a coworker?
+  - customer contact list
 - Tell me about your biggest weakness.

 **MID**